 After storing the latent-space reasoning chains in the cache, we can further utilize these cached reasoning chains to generate new reasoning chains by branching from existing chains.
 However, latent-space reasoning embeddings are not interpretable by humans, making it hard to determine which branches are logically valid and consistent with human reasoning.

-To assess whether each branch is valid, we design a latent-space evaluator that outputs a score indicating how promising a given branch is.
+We therefore train a latent-space evaluator that scores how promising a branch is.
 Formally, the latent-space evaluator model $g_\xi$ is trained to predict a score: $\sigma_t = g_\xi(q, R_{1:t-1}, r_t), $ where q is the prompt and $R_{1:t-1} = [r_1, r_2, \ldots, r_{t-1}]$ is the sequence of previous reasoning steps. $\sigma_t$ indicates the estimated quality of including $r_t$ as the next reasoning step.
-In our work, the latent-space evaluator is implemented using a Transformer-based architecture, which allows it to effectively capture the contextual dependencies within reasoning chains when assessing their validity and coherence.
+We implement the evaluator with a Transformer, which captures the contextual dependencies within a chain when judging coherence.

 \textbf{Label construction:} To construct labels for latent-space evaluator training, we adopt a similarity-based method: \textbf{(1) Generate next latent-space reasoning step.} For each training example $(q, R_{1:t-1})$, we use the fine-tuned LLM (details in Section.~\ref{sec:llm_fine_tuning}) to generate the next latent-space reasoning steps: $\hat r_t$. \textbf{(2) Compute similarity-based labels.} Given a candidate reasoning $r_t$, its supervision label $b_t$ is computed as: $b_t = \text{sim}(r_t, \hat r_t),$ where $ \text{sim}(\cdot, \cdot)$ is a similarity function (e.g., embedding cosine similarity or model-based scoring).
 Intuitively, $b_t$ is high if $r_t$ is similar to next latent-space reasoning steps: $\hat r_t$, and low otherwise.
 The evaluator is trained to minimize the squared error between the predicted scores and supervision labels $\mathcal{L} = \sum_t (\sigma_t - b_t)^2$.